-In pics: This incredible Abu Dhabi mega project is set to open in 2023
+In pics: Will this incredible Abu Dhabi mega project open in 2023?

 Saadiyat Grove is the ambitious plan to link the island’s cultural gems…

 Master developers Aldar are quite literally shaping Abu Dhabi’s future with their visionary leisure, retail and entertainment projects across the emirate.
-But some of their most exciting upcoming work is on Saadiyat Island.
+But some of their most exciting upcoming work can be found on the capital’s chief seat of architectural awe — Saadiyat Island.

 We already have some concrete information on what the new Saadiyat Cultural District will look like, with construction underway on teamLab Phenomena Abu Dhabi, the Zayed National Museum, Guggenheim Abu Dhabi, Abrahamic Family House, the Natural History Museum and Louvre Abu Dhabi Residences.